• Home

 'Ah, I seem to be stuck and need some help,' I mumbled into the side of the toilet.

 More incessant knocking.
 'Sir, I need you to take your seat now!'
 I sighed, realizing that by now the back half of the plane’s passengers had their attention on the situation unfolding.
 Except maybe the guy who was sitting next to me; he was probably still asleep.
 I heard the flight attendant gasp as the plane shuddered and dipped once more.
 Then there was silence.
-I thought maybe there had been a reprieve, and in a moment of self-preservation, the flight attendant followed their own advice and took their seat.
+I thought maybe there had been a reprieve, and in a moment of self-preservation, the flight attendant followed her own advice and took her seat.

 Just as I was thinking that I could squirm on the floor in peace, there was another pounding on the lavatory door.
-'Sir, this is the air marshal.
-I need you to come out NOW!'
+"Sir, this is the air marshal.
+I need you to come out NOW!"
 Well, shit.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.